ZerBea/hcxdumptool/README.md

 Warning
 --------------

 hcxdumptool is designed to be an analysis tool.

+It should only be used in a 100% controlled environment(!).

+If you can't control the environment it is absolutely mandatory to set the BPF.

-This means that everything is requested/stored by default.
-Unwanted information must be filtered out by option/filter or later on (offline)!
+Everything is requested/stored by default and unwanted information must be filtered out by option/filter or later on (offline)!

 You must use hcxdumptool only on networks you have permission to do this and if you know what you are doing, because: